-The Oral Examination will include questioning on both the student's research proposal and on the student's broader understanding of subjects pertinent to the proposed work.
-Each committee member should specialize on an identifiable subject area and suggest specific readings to help guide the student's preparation in that area.
+The Oral Examination will include questioning on both the student's research proposal and, as relevant, on the student's broader understanding of subjects pertinent to the proposed work.
+Each committee member may specialize on an identifiable subject area and suggest specific readings to help guide the student's preparation in that area.
+Students are highly advised to meet individually with committee members long (e.g., 3 months) in advance of their OQE to discuss each member's preferences and expectations for preparation.

-Once a date and time has been selected for the Oral Examination, students should inform the EEB Grad Office at eebgradoffice.eeb.ucla.edu.
+Once a date and time has been selected for the Oral Examination, students should inform the EEB Grad Office at eebgradoffice@eeb.ucla.edu.
 This should be done at least one month prior to the Oral Examination.